Indian Administrative Service: Recruitment

 There are three modes of recruitment into the Indian Administrative Service.
 IAS officers may enter the IAS by passing the Civil Services Examination, which is conducted by the Union Public Service Commission (UPSC).
-Officers recruited this way are called direct recruits.
+Officers recruited this way are called direct recruits or regular recruits (RR).
 Some IAS officers are also recruited from the state civil services, and, in rare cases, selected from non-state civil service.
 The ratio between direct recruits and promotees is fixed at 2:1.
 All IAS officers, regardless of the mode of entry, are appointed by the President of India.

 Only about 180 candidates out of over 1 million applicants, who apply through CSE, are successful, a success rate of less than 0.02 per cent.

 Unlike candidates appointed to other civil services, a successful IAS candidate is rendered ineligible to retake CSE.
-From 1951 to 1978, an IAS candidate was required to submit two additional papers, as well as three optional papers (instead of two as with other civil services) to be eligible for the Indian Administrative Service or the Indian Foreign Service.
+From 1951 to 1978, an IAS/IFS candidate was required to submit two additional papers along with three optional papers (instead of just the three optional papers like for other civil services) to be eligible for the Indian Administrative Service or the Indian Foreign Service.
 The two additional papers were postgraduate level submissions, compared to the graduate level of the optional papers, and it was this distinction that resulted in a higher status for the IAS and IFS.
 The two postgraduate level submissions were later removed, but this has not changed the perceived higher status of the IAS and IFS.
 After the selection process, the successful candidates undergo training at the Lal Bahadur Shastri National Academy of Administration in Mussoorie, Uttarakhand.

 State cadres

 Cadre allocation policy

-The central government announced a new cadre allocation policy for the All India Services in August 2017, touting it as a policy to ensure national integration of the bureaucracy and to ensure an All India character of the services.
-The existing twenty O six cadres were to be divided into five zones by the Department of Personnel and Training.
+The central government announced a new cadre allocation policy for the All India Services in August 2017, claiming it as being a policy to ensure national integration of the bureaucracy and to ensure an All India character of the services.
+The existing twenty six cadres were to be divided into five zones by the Department of Personnel and Training.
 Under the new policy, a candidate first selects their zones of preference, in descending order, then indicates a cadre preference from each preferred zone.
 The candidate indicates their second cadre preference for every preferred zone subsequently.
 The preference for the zones and cadres remains in the same order and no change is permitted.

 Officers remain in their allocated cadre or are deputed to the Government of India.